 Heavy periods impact all aspects of the lives of women with this condition.
 The physical consequences include fatigue and anaemia caused by iron deficiency, reduced immunity and severe pain.
 They can also have a psychological impact such as depression, moodiness, anxiety and lack of confidence.
 There are wider consequences too, such as having to call in sick, avoiding going out, and skipping the gym, as well as the constant fear of leaking and the embarrassment this can cause.

-As soon as you start planning your activities around your periods, it is time to do something.
+As soon as you start planning your activities around your heavy period, it is time to do something.
 Sometimes enough is simply enough.

-View the symptoms and causes of heavy periods below, or go straight to the overview of treatments.
+View the symptoms and causes of heavy periods below, or go straight to the overview of heavy period treatments.

 A recent survey of women who have or who have had heavy bleeding found that due to heavy periods:Survey of 1,000 women who have or had experienced heavy bleedings in the UK during July 17.
 Funded by Hologic Inc